 And here the trouble begins: as soon as you step outside, the clouds will appear and rain will lash down (even if just for a couple of minutes).
 You’ll be angry at the weather forecast which predicted (and in Ireland, it’s just that, a prediction, a rough estimation) that it’d be sunny all day…. a prediction which matched your own observation of the sky when you first woke up.

 To save yourself the trouble of going back inside to change, just take some light protection against rain and wind, even if you don’t think you will need it.
 When it comes to Irish weather, it’s always better to be safe than sorry.
 You might even experience the weirdest Irish weather of all: when it rains in one spot, yet things are dry just a few meters away.

 Compared to my home of Berlin, Germany, the Irish rain didn’t seem to be more in terms of how often it came and intensity.
 It was just way more unpredictable than any other European country I’ve been in!

 The weather in Ireland really can change completely in just 15 minutes.
+So think about it when you are out exploring some of Ireland’s famous landmarks.
 And don’t underestimate the wind, either.
 Ireland can be windy enough to change the temperature drastically, taking the 17 degrees C (62 degrees F) of a normal summer day and making it just 12 degrees C (53 degrees F)!